 Explaining his decision to launch a Q/A site despite the existence of so many of them at the time, Adam told Wired, “Before Google, there were all these search engines, and even though they were just OK, there were still a lot of people using them, and it showed that there was demand.
 We hope that we can be that for the knowledge-sharing space.
 There are all these people sharing knowledge on the internet, but it’s kind of a mess.”

-In May 2012, Techcrunch reported that Quora had raised $50 Million at a $400 million pre-money valuation from Peter Theil, of which Quora co-founder Adam D’Angelo invested $20 Million of his own money.
+In May 2012, Techcrunch reported that Quora had raised $50 Million at a $400 million pre-money valuation from, $20 Million of which was co-founder Adam D’Angelo’s own money.

 “They’ve invested in a lot of similar companies.
 They understood all our metrics really well.
 They’re also very long-term-oriented.
 We won’t have near-term pressure to sell or make money.
 Tiger said they were willing to hold on to our stock for 10 years, which is a perfect alignment with our strategy.”